-Communication: Staff at the law school are here to support you.
-At the outset, the externship supervisors should be communicating with you about our goals and expectations for the extern's experience.
+Communication: At the outset, the extern's faculty supervisor should be communicating with you about our goals and expectations for the extern's experience.
 They are mindful of your need for confidentiality.
-The externship supervisors will be communicating with you on a regular basis about the status of the externship, assessing the extern's performance, and improving the overall experience for both current and future externs.
+The faculty supervisor will be communicating with you on a regular basis about the status of the externship, assessing the extern's performance, and improving the overall experience for both current and future externs.

-Site visit: At some point, the faculty supervisor may conduct a site visit wherein they will visit the placement site and discuss the extern's performance.
-The purpose of a site visit is to maintain open communication between the placement and the school and to model collaboration for the externs.
+Site visit: At some point, the faculty supervisor may conduct a site visit to physically visit the externship site, discuss the extern's performance, and ask how Arizona Law's externship program is working for the externship site.
+The purpose of a site visit is to maintain open communication between the externship site and the school.
 We are eager to support you and are grateful for your work with our externs; please do not hesitate to call upon us for assistance.

 Assessment: Your assessment of the extern is particularly important.
 Your honest feedback is appreciated, as you are the person who will have hands-on contact with the extern.
 You can tell us not only what the extern has accomplished but also how we can improve the program.